tungk/tungk.github.io/content/posts/Modeling Extreme Events in Time Series Prediction.md

     o_{t} = \tilde{o}_{t} + b^{\top}u_{t}, \text{  where  } u_{t} = \sum_{j=1}^{M}\alpha_{tj}q_{j}
 $$

-$u_{t} \in [−1, 1]$ is the prediction of whether there will be an extreme event after time step $t$, and $b \in \mathbb{R}_{+}$ is the scale parameter.
+$u_{t} \in [−1, 1]$ is the prediction of whether there will be an extreme event after time step $t$, and \(b \in \mathbb{R}_{+}\) is the scale parameter.
 When there is a similarity between the current time step and certain extreme events in history, then ut will help detect such a pumping point by settingut non-vanishing, while when the current event is observed to hardly have any relation with the history, then the output would choose to mainly depend on $\tilde{o}_{t}$, i.e. the value predicted by a standard GRU gate

 ### Extreme Value Loss